 But the vast majority of research studies have been done using isolated curcumin, not turmeric.

 At the very least, it’s not known whether turmeric offers the same health benefits as curcumin because studies have yet to be done.

 Key Vitamins for Anxiety and Stress (Best Minerals Too)

 There are two practical reasons why more studies have been done on curcumin than turmeric.

 It’s much easier to study a compound like curcumin which can be isolated and standardized.

-And of course, there is little monetary incentive to research a spice that’s already found in millions of kitchens worldwide and cannot be easily turned into a profitable product.
+And, of course, there is little monetary incentive to research a spice that’s already found in millions of kitchens worldwide and cannot easily be turned into a profitable product.

 Potential Benefits of Turmeric Over Curcumin